ash-project/ash/documentation/topics/reference/expressions.md

 })
 ```

-The `parent/1` function allows referencing fields from the source resource within unrelated aggregate filters.
+The `parent/1` function allows referencing fields from the source resource within resource-based aggregate filters.

 The available aggregate kinds can also be seen in the `Ash.Query.Aggregate` module documentation.